Prince-Hervoet/CanvasVerbal/README.md

-# canvasVerbal
+# CanvasVerbal

-Learn about a semi-finished event system implemented in canvas.If you like it, you can help with the rest of the work.
+\*Learn about a semi-finished event system implemented in canvas.If you like it, you can help with the rest of the work.\*

 ```
     import { Rect } from "./../src/type/Rect.js";